Scam Detector Docs

 Matching Threat Intelligence

-Forta’s threat intelligence indicators consist of scammer contracts and EOAs that can be matched against transaction data (either pre-signing, during transaction simulation, or after block building.)
+Forta’s threat intelligence indicators consist of scammer contracts, EOAs, and Urls that can be matched against transaction data (either pre-signing, during transaction simulation, or after block building.)

 Independent on the type of transaction data that will be used to match Forta's threat intelligence, specific matching logic need to be applied to obtain all relevant transactions based on the threat category observed as outlined below: